 If you have an external clock generator with a extremly stable frequency, you can use it as a reference clock.
 You can connect it to the external clock connector and the PLL will be fed with this clock instead of the internal reference.
-Due to the fact that the driver needs to know the external fed in frequency for an exact calculation of the sample rate you must set the the SPC_REFERENCECLOCK register accordingly as shown in the table below:
+Due to the fact that the driver needs to know the external fed in frequency for an exact calculation of the sample rate you must set the the SPC_REFERENCECLOCK register accordingly.
+The driver automatically sets the PLL to achieve the desired sample rate.
+Therefore it examines the reference clock and the sample rate registers.